-Mesh arrangement of slots as shown on LED panel (front view)
+The mesh arrangement of slots is shown on LED panel like this (front view):

 OS Numbering

 OS numbering starts at the top left of the left-most cabinet and spans all of the cabinets.
 When you reach the end of the right-most cabinet, return to the left-most cabinet, drop down a row, and continue counting.
 OS node numbering is also called root partition node numbering.